Moto X4 wants you to voice assistant all the things

 |N/A

-The Moto X4 sits a tier above the Moto G5 Plus, our favorite budget phone, and below the Moto Z Play, which has magnetic attachments for accessories like an extended battery pack.
+The Moto X4 sits a tier above the Moto G5 Plus ($199.00 at Jet.com), our favorite budget phone, and below the Moto Z ($1,399.00 at Amazon Marketplace) Play, which has magnetic attachments for accessories like an extended battery pack.
 What I like about the Moto X4 is its water-resistant design, dual rear cameras, expandable memory and boatload of software features at an inexpensive price.
 It lacks a super-fast processor and the ability to customize the phone's colors, which was one of my favorite things about Moto X phones from 2014.

 You can buy the Moto X4 unlocked from Motorola.com, Google (with Project Fi service), or unlocked from Amazon with Prime ads.
 In the US, prices vary from $300 to $400 unlocked, but you should also keep an eye out for deals and price cuts in your area.
 In the UK, the Moto X4 starts at £349, and it costs AU$699 in Australia.